gwlucastrig/Tinfour/README.md

 >
 > During the next few weeks things will be a bit unsettled.
 The code will always be in a working state.
 > But some of the documentation and a few web-based links may be temporarily out-of-sync.
+>
-> It will also require a few weeks before the Tinfour compiled binary files (Jar files)
+> The Tinfour compiled binary files (Jar files) are now available at Maven Central.
-> are available at Maven Central.
-Also, it is likely that the Maven pom.xml file will not
-> be specified quite correctly.
 >
 > The build.xml file used for ant builds has been temporarily removed.
 Developers who prefer
 > to not use Maven may still process code using standard IDEs such as Eclipse and Netbeans.